Danoleo12/Java/Protect the Wall/ReadMe.txt

 	The game ends in two cases
 		The score gets to 50 and the player loses
 		The ball gets stuck behind the paddle
+	If the game end, re-run the code to start again